BaneOfAll/Showdown-LightVoid/README.md

     cd LOCATION

-Replace `LOCATION` with the location Pokémon Showdown Impulse is in (ending up with, for instance, `cd "~/Downloads/PokemonShowdown-Impulse"` or `cd "C:\Users\Bob\Downloads\PokemonShowdown-Impulse\"`).
+Replace `LOCATION` with the location Pokémon Showdown Impulse is in (ending up with, for instance, `cd "~/Downloads/Showdown-LightVoid"` or `cd "C:\Users\Bob\Downloads\Showdown-LightVoid\"`).

-This will set your command line's location to Pokémon Showdown-Impulse's folder.
+This will set your command line's location to Showdown-LightVoid's folder.
 You'll have to do this each time you open a command line to run commands for Pokémon Showdown.

 Copy `config/config-example.js` into `config/config.js`, and edit as you please.